Week 1 NFL guide: Score predictions, best games, fantasy tips

 What to watch for in fantasy: Michael Thomas got at least eight targets in 14 of his 16 games last season, and Matthew Berry thinks he could be the top-scoring WR in fantasy in 2018.
 Read more.

-In case you missed it: Only Saints RBs on active roster are Kamara, Gillislee
+In case you missed it: Beyond the brawl: Mike Evans-Marshon Lattimore is must-see TV ...
+Saints don't have time to waste another season with a slow start ...
+Only Saints RBs on active roster are Kamara, Gillislee

 Jacksonville Jaguars at New York Giants (1 p.m.
 ET, Fox)